RossTienken/q1Project/README.md

 A great site for viewing daily NHL scores, and viewing your favorite teams games and stats leaders.

-to test functions. go into the test folder, and open up the text.html in your browser.
+To test functions. go into the test folder, and open up the text.html in your browser.

 <------------------------------- Home Page ------------------------------->